corgrath/osbcp-css-squasher/README.md

 		color: red;
 	}

-By packing and grouping the rules together, and decreasing the number of rows.
+By refactoring and reorganizing the CSS to;

+* Eliminate duplicated rules
+* and more!

-And of course, it is still possible to minify the CSS by using tools such as the [YUI Compressor](http://developer.yahoo.com/yui/compressor/).
+And of course, it is still possible to minify the CSS afterwards by using tools such as the [YUI Compressor](http://developer.yahoo.com/yui/compressor/).

 Download
 ========================================